TinkerTools/tinker9/doc/manual/m/feat/nose-hoover-chain.rst

 Extended Nosé-Hoover Chain by MTK
 =================================

-An isothermal-isobaric integrator described by MTK [#Martyna1996]_ was implemented.
-In this paper, different methods for NVT and NPT ensembles were discussed.
+Several methods for NVT and NPT ensembles were discussed in MTK [#Martyna1996]_.

 ======  ===============  ======
 Number  Sections in MTK  Method